mitolog/dtcgen/README.md

 ### CONFIG_PATH

 `CONFIG_PATH` is a path to the config file.
-The Path can be relative path from project root, or can be absolute path.
+The Path can be relative path from project-root, or can be absolute path.
 Then, file type should be json.

 ### TEMPLATE_DIR

-If a directory set as `TEMPLATE_DIR` exists, dtcgen uses that directory.
+If a directory set for `TEMPLATE_DIR` exists, dtcgen uses that directory.
 If it's empty, it raises an error.

-If a directory set as `TEMPLATE_DIR` doesn't exist, dtcgen copies default templates into that directory.
+If a directory set for `TEMPLATE_DIR` doesn't exist, dtcgen copies default templates into that directory.

-This can be also set as relative path from project root, or can be absolute path.
+This can be also relative path from project-root, or can be absolute path.

 ### OUTPUT_PATH